CUCentralAdvancement/essential-cu/README.md

 This project uses a version of GitFlow.
 Each issue has a feature branch attached to it based on the issue number.
 For "Issue #10" it would be, `git checkout -b feature/10` to create the corresponding branch.
 Once a pull request is created against the master branch, Heroku builds a review app and shows you the URL.

-1. Verify issue has proper acceptance criteria.
-2. Create branch tied to issue number.
-3. Complete acceptance criteria with code.
-4. Create PR against master branch and request reviewer.
-5. Incoprorate feedback from reviewer and go back to step #3.
-6. If no more actionable feedback, merge code into master branch.
-7. Spot check the staging app works as expected.

 ## Local Development Setup

 Heroku is all SSL traffic so to simulate that locally, you can create certs.